og-vikram/rutgers-course-sniper/README.md

 # rutgers-course-sniper

-Course sniper for RU written in JavaScript
+Course sniper for RU written in Python